apache/cassandra/doc/source/cql/ddl.rst

 Within a table, CQL defines the notion of a *partition*.
 A partition is simply the set of rows that share the same value for their partition key.
-Note that if the partition key is composed of multiple columns, then rows belong to the same partition only they have the same values for all those partition key column.
+Note that if the partition key is composed of multiple columns, then rows belong to the same partition only if they have the same values for all those partition key columns.
 So for instance, given the following table definition and content::

     CREATE TABLE t (